Life in the 1970s

 Economy cars were certainly on the scene as well.
 The Ford Pinto, the Chevy Vega, the Chevette, and even the AMC Pacer were domestic options while Fiat and the Volkswagen Rabbit came from abroad.

-Growing Up 70's Meant Fewer Restaurants and Ethnic Foods
+Fewer Restaurants and Ethnic Foods

 Dining out was less common or frequent as well for the average person unless you lived in a large city.
 Aside from fast food, chain restaurants weren't in full swing.
 Steakhouses were probably the prevalent type of restaurant.
 Pizza Hut, Kentucky Fried Chicken, and McDonald's were around of course.
+There were taco joints such as Taco Bell, Taco Tico, and others, but certainly very little that was authentic.
+There were also a few Chinese restaurants although they were generally quite Americanized.
+Still, thanks to La Choy, it wasn't uncommon to eat Chop Suey from a can with Chow Mein Noodles at home.

 The "low calorie" or diet foods that were available were generally poor options in my opinion.
 Drinks like Tab had a very artificial taste to them and were sweetened with cancer-related Saccharin.